Vijay Singh Pathik: Writer and poet

 Mahatma Gandhi said about him that Pathik is a worker, others are talkers.
 Pathik is a soldier, brave and impetuous...

 Death and legacy

-Pathik died in Mathura in 1954, when Rajasthan state was formed.
+Pathik died in Ajmer in 1954, when Rajasthan state was formed.

 The Government of India issued a postage stamp to pay tribute to him.
 The Vijay Singh Pathik Smriti Sansthan chronicles the contributions of Vijay Singh Pathik.